etiennec78/Home-Automation/sensors.md

 Each BLE tracker entity to monitor your distance from the gate while leaving, and close it when you're out of reach

-Could be from my [ESPHome firmware](ESPHome-Firmwares/Gate), with [iBeacon](https://www.home-assistant.io/integrations/ibeacon/) or [Bermduda](https://github.com/agittins/bermuda), or any other bluetooth BLE tracker near your gate
+Could be from my [ESPHome firmware](ESPHome-Firmwares/Gate) [configured](ESPHome-Firmwares/README.md#setup-ble-tracking-%EF%B8%8F), or any other BLE tracker near your gate

 Supported types: device_tracker, rssi sensor, distance sensor, bermuda area sensor